Establishing and Providing Effective Referrals for Clients: A Toolkit for Family Planning Providers

 Welcome to the Toolkit

-Many individuals describe publicly funded family planning centers as their “usual source of care.”
-In this regard, family planning service sites are often an entry point for other services needed by their clients, and visits may include provision of, or referral to, other preventive health services.
-Quality care for Title X clients sometimes includes providing referrals for medical and social needs beyond a site’s scope of services, ensuring access to the full range of services that clients may need.
+Many individuals describe publicly funded family planning providers as their “usual source of care.”1 In this regard, family planning service sites are often an entry point for other services needed by their clients, and visits may include referrals for other related services.
+Family planning agencies must provide referrals for medical and social needs that go beyond a site’s scope of services as a core component of furthering the goals of access, equity, and quality in family planning services.2

 The purpose of this toolkit is to support Title X grantees’ ability to provide effective referrals.
 It has also been designed to help with oversight of subrecipients in their network who provide referrals.
 This toolkit provides guidance on setting up systems for consistent provision of referrals.
-It includes sample policies and strategies, such as a memorandum of understanding, for providing high-quality supportive and effective referrals.
+It includes sample policies and strategies for providing high-quality supportive and effective referrals.
 The toolkit also contains resources for training subrecipients and service sites.

-Title X programs are expected to provide appropriate referrals for medical, informational, educational, and social services related to family planning for clients who want such services.
+Title X-funded agencies are expected to provide appropriate referrals for medical, informational, educational, and social services related to family planning for clients who want such services.2

 Title X grantees, subrecipients, and/or service sites are expected to develop and implement plans to coordinate with and refer clients to other providers of health care and social services, optimally with signed, written collaborative agreements.

-- Providers of other health care services not provided on-site (e.g., primary, prenatal care)
+- Providers of other health care services not provided on-site (e.g. primary or specialty care such as infertility, infectious disease, prenatal care, pregnancy termination)

 - Voluntary agencies (e.g., domestic violence, crisis intervention, Alcoholics Anonymous)